jesuszarate/ReliableTransferProtocol/readme.txt

-Running the program is just like the instructions state on the assinment:
+Running the program is just like the instructions state on the assignment:

+The code for this assignment part B will be inside of GoBackN package.

-Run the AlternatingBit.Project.java and you should be good to go.
+Then run the GoBackN.Project.java and you should be good to go.